Jimmy Graham: 2015 season

 On March 10, 2015, Graham was traded to the Seahawks for center Max Unger and the Seahawks' first-round selection in the 2015 NFL draft.
 Graham wore number #88 in Seattle as number 80 was retired in honor of Steve Largent.
-In his Seahawks debut, he had six receptions for 51 receiving yards and a receiving touchdown in the overtime loss to the St. Louis Rams.
-Two weeks later, in the 26–0 victory over the Chicago Bears, he had seven receptions for 83 receiving yards and a receiving touchdown.
-On October 18, against the Panthers, he had eight receptions for a season-high 140 receiving yards in the 27–23 loss.
+In his Seahawks debut, he had six receptions for 51 yards and a touchdown in the overtime loss to the St. Louis Rams.
+Two weeks later, in the 26–0 victory over the Chicago Bears, he recorded seven receptions for 83 yards and a touchdown.
+On October 18, against the Panthers, he had eight receptions for a season-high 140 yards in the 27–23 loss.
 On November 29, Graham suffered a torn right patellar tendon against the Pittsburgh Steelers.
-The next day on November 30, Graham was placed on injured reserve.
-Overall, he finished his first season with the Seahawks with 48 receptions for 605 receiving yards and two receiving touchdowns.
+The next day, Graham was placed on injured reserve.
+Overall, he finished his first season with the Seahawks with 48 receptions for 605 yards and two touchdowns.

 2016 season

-In Week 3, Graham had six receptions for 100 receiving yards in the 37–18 victory over the 49ers.
+During Week 3, Graham had six receptions for 100 yards in a 37–18 victory over the 49ers.
 He followed that up with six receptions for 113 yards in the 27–17 victory over the Jets.
-On November 7, against the Bills, he had eight receptions for 103 receiving yards and two receiving touchdowns in the 31–25 victory.
-In the 2016 season, Graham finished the season with 923 receiving yards, 65 receptions, and six receiving touchdowns.
+On November 7, against the Bills, he had eight receptions for 103 yards and two touchdowns in the 31–25 victory.
+In the 2016 season, Graham finished the season with 65 receptions for 923 yards and six touchdowns.
 He was selected to his first Pro Bowl as a member of the Seahawks.

 The Seahawks finished 10–5–1 and won the NFC West.
-In the Wild Card Round 26–6 victory over the Lions, he had three receptions for 37 receiving yards.
-In the Divisional Round against the Falcons, he had three receptions for 22 receiving yards and a receiving touchdown in the 36–20 loss.
+In the Wild Card Round 26–6 victory over the Lions, he had three receptions for 37 yards.
+In the Divisional Round against the Falcons, he had three receptions for 22 yards and a touchdown during the 36–20 road loss.